AnandJGITHUB/SysMonitor/README.md

 - Easy integration with other tools and scripts

 ## Assumptions
-- There is only one drive on system for example C or D.
+- Single system drive (C: or D:).
-- Implementation to get systems done only for Windows OS.
-Sample is given for linux also with empty method
+- Windows OS implementation (Linux sample provided with empty method)

 ---